syncfusion-content/fileformat-docs/File-Formats/XlsIO/Worksheet-to-Image-Conversion.md

 {% endhighlight %}

 {% highlight UWP %}
-//Worksheet To Image conversion can be performed by reffering .NET Standard assemblies in UWP platform.
+//Worksheet To Image conversion can be performed by referring .NET Standard assemblies in UWP platform.

 // Initialize XlsIORenderer
 application.XlsIORenderer = new XlsIORenderer();